-In Santeria, Shango is synonymous with the Catholic Saint called Saint Barbara.
-Both share the same characteristics- their colors are red and white; she holds a sword, and he carries a double-edged ax; she holds a goblet in her right hand, and he has a mortar, and she is linked to thunder and lightning, and he is affiliated with fire, thunder, and lightning.
+In Santeria, Shango is associated with Santa Barbara, a Catholic Saint who shares many similar traits.
+Both are represented by the colors red and white, and they carry specific tools - Saint Barbara holds a sword, while Shango carries a double-edged ax.
+Additionally, Saint Barbara holds a goblet in her right hand, while Shango is often depicted with a mortar.
+Saint Barbara is linked to thunder and lightning, while Shango's symbols are affiliated with fire, thunder, and lightning.

-Since Shango can be very demanding, I knew that I needed to use another approach.
-I decided to put down my brushes and listen- in a spiritual sense.
-A thought came to my mind.
-I needed to write first and paint later.
-It was essential to re-acquaint myself with him.
+Because Shango can be quite demanding, I realized I needed to approach our relationship differently.
+Instead of painting, I decided to listen to him in a spiritual sense.
+I came to the realization that I needed to write first and paint later, in order to re-establish a connection with him.

 From early on, I was told that I was 'Hija de Chango' (daughter of Chango).
 However, what did that mean?
 Did the father want to reunite with his daughter, or was there something he wanted to reveal to me?
 I began speaking to him and learning more about him.

-Gradually, I began to feel a connection or closeness to Chango.
+Gradually, I began to feel a connection or closeness to the orisha.
 He began to materialize slowly on the canvas.
 Finally, he was giving me the green light to carry on.

-During the process of doing the Chango painting, I felt a strong urge to place a red and white beaded necklace in his hand.
+During the process of doing the painting, I felt a strong urge to place a necklace with red and white beads in his hand.
 In the picture, he is reaching out in a generous gesture.
 The necklace represents protection.

-In addition to providing protection, Chango clears his followers' path to continue their earthly and spiritual missions.
-Although he loves his children very much, he will not tolerate those who are not faithful and inappropriately conduct themselves.
-For those who attempt to challenge Chango, the full weight of his ax will be upon them.
+In addition to providing protection, he clears his followers' path to continue their earthly and spiritual missions.
+As mentioned previously, he loves his children very much but will not tolerate those who are not faithful and inappropriately conduct themselves.
+For those who attempt to challenge him, the total weight of his axe will be upon them.

-After completing the Spiritual Shango painting, I noticed a face on the left side of the double edge ax.
+After completing the painting, I noticed a face on the left side of the double edge axe.
 I have no idea how it got there or its meaning.

 See picture below.